dotnet/docs/docs/fundamentals/runtime-libraries/system-globalization-persiancalendar.md

 ## The PersianCalendar class and .NET Framework versions

 Starting with .NET Framework 4.6, the <xref:System.Globalization.PersianCalendar> class uses the Hijri solar astronomical algorithm rather than an observational algorithm to calculate dates.
 This makes the <xref:System.Globalization.PersianCalendar> implementation consistent with the Persian calendar in use in Iran and Afghanistan, the two countries in which the Persian calendar is in most widespread use.
-The change affects all apps running on the .NET Framework 4 or later if the .NET Framework 4.6 is installed.
+The change affects all apps running on .NET Framework 4 or later if .NET Framework 4.6 is installed.

 As a result of the changed algorithm:

 - The two algorithms should return identical results when converting dates between 1800 and 2123 in the Gregorian calendar.

-- The two algorithms may return different results when converting dates before 1800 and after 2123 in the Gregorian calendar.
+- The two algorithms might return differentresults when converting dates before 1800 and after 2123 in the Gregorian calendar.

 - The <xref:System.Globalization.PersianCalendar.MinSupportedDateTime%2A> property value has changed from March 21, 0622 in the Gregorian calendar to March 22, 0622 in the Gregorian calendar.